BlaiseDelaney/BlaiseDelaney.github.io/aboutme.md

 Other things you might catch me spend time thinking about:

 - A good espresso.
-I'd like to cycle South America visiting coffee plantations.
+I'd like to cycle around South America visiting coffee plantations.
 - Cycling.
 - I used to fence a lot during the first half of my undergraduate degree at [Trinity](https://dufencing.wordpress.com), I hope to pick it up again soon.
 - STEM outreach.